 How much does Aduhelm cost?

-The drug costs $56,000 per year per person, or ~$4,600 per infusion.
+The drug originally cost $56,000 per year per person, or ~$4,600 per infusion.
+In January of 2022, Biogen cut the price in half, making the drug $28,200 per year per person.
 Additional costs such as, but not limited to, amyloid PET and MRI scans and related blood tests are not included in the cost.

 Will physicians at the Penn Memory Center prescribe Aduhelm?

 After discussing the risks and uncertainties, physicians at the Penn Memory Center will prescribe Aduhelm to patients and family who are interested and eligible to receive it.